 Organise and customise your Flashcards

 Scholarcy makes it easy for you to build up a library of summary Flashcards.
-You can organise them into folders, to represent subjects, topics and subtopics.
+You can organise them into folders to represent subjects, topics, and subtopics.
 Highlight key findings and take notes.
-Easily find Flashcards using the search bar.
+Easily retrieve saved Flashcards using the search bar.
 Transfer important information into other applications.
 Create a literature matrix and build up your knowledge of a subject.

 How Scholarcy is structured

-- Finally, within each Library you can create folders, to further organise your Flashcards.
-For example, within ‘Biology’ you might create the folders: ‘Genetics’, ‘Biochemistry’ and ‘Anatomy’, to break down a field into subfields.
+• Within each Library you can create folders to further organise your Flashcards.
+For example, within ‘Biology’ you might create the folders: ‘Genetics’, ‘Biochemistry’ and ‘Anatomy’, to break down a topic into subfields.

 Creating a new library

-[.number-box-cms]1[.number-box-cms][.text-col-1]On the My Libraries screen (main screen), click the ‘Create library’ button near the top right of the screen.
-This will create a new library for you at the bottom of your existing libraries.
-Give it a name and tap enter, or click the tick ✅ icon to save.[.text-col-1]
+[.number-box-cms]1[.number-box-cms][.text-col-1]On the My Libraries page, click the ‘Create Library’ button near the top right of the screen.
+This will create a new library for you on top of your existing libraries.
+Give it a name and tap enter, or click on save.[.text-col-1]

 💡 To delete a library, click the trashcan icon 🗑️ found to the left of an item.